How To Prevent Water Coming Through Walls

 Both products thanks to their highly advanced nano-technology come with extremely high durability.
 In independent 25 year weathering tested conducted by a UKAS accredited laboratory, both products were found to have no change in performance or appearance in any way from when they were applied.
 For this reason, the treatments are likely to far exceed a 25 year lifespan, which is why they both come with a lifetime guarantee, ensuring their performance in any weather conditions.

-Waterproofing treatments that prevent water coming through walls
+Waterproofing treatments that help prevent water coming through walls

 How To Waterproof Exterior Walls